getporter/proposals/pep/003-advanced-dependencies.md

 Q. Should we use the template delimiters for the dependency wiring, e.g. `${bundle.dependencies.mysql.output.connstr}`, to be consistent with how we access that data elsewhere in the bundle or should we use a different format to make it clear that it can't be composed like the templates can?

-A. We've vetted using template syntax in a few places in dependency definitions and have verified that it's possible,and that we can support more than single variable injection.
+A. We've vetted using template syntax in a few places in dependency definitions and have verified that it's possible, and that we can support more than single variable injection.
 So yes, we will continue to be consistent and use the same template syntax.

 ### How does bundle interfaces and version ranges mix with the concept of immutable bundles?